matttrent/reading-notes/bookx_triumphs_of_experience.md

 3. The most important influnce by far on a flourishing life is love.
 4. People really can change and people can grow.
 Childhood need be neither destiny nor doom.
 5. It is the quality of a child's total experience, not any particular trauma or relationship, that exerts the clearest influence on adult development.
 What goes right matter more than what goes wrong.
-6. If you follow lives long enough, they change, and so od the factors that affect healthy adjustment.
+6. If you follow lives long enough, they change, and so do the factors that affect healthy adjustment.

 The 75 years and $20 million expended on the Grant study point, at least to me, to a straightforward five-word conclusion: __"HAPPINESS IS LOVE.
 FULL STOP."__